monkvision/monkjs/packages/public/camera-web/README.md

 }
 ```

-For more details on the camera constraints options, see the *API* section below.

 Notes :
-- When the camera constraints are updated, the video stream is automatically updated without asking the user for
-  permissions another time
-- Only the resolutions available in the `CameraResolution` enum are allowed for better results with our AI models
+- This option does not affect the resolution of the Camera preview : the preview will always use the highest
+  resolution available on the current device.
+- If the specified resolution is not equal to the one used by the device's native camera, the pictures taken will be
+  scaled to fit the requirements.
-- The resolutions available in the `CameraResolution` enum are all in the 16:9 format
+- The resolutions available in the `CameraResolution` enum are all in the 16:9 format.
-- Device selection (selecting which Camera will be used when the device has many available) is disabled for now.
-This is
-  because this is instead handled automatically by the component in order to prevent unusable cameras (zoomed ones for
-  instance) to be used.
-- If no device meets the given requirements, the device with the closest match will be used :
+- If the aspect ratio of the specified resolution differs from the one of the device's camera, pictures taken will
-  - If the needed resolution is too high, the highest resolution will be used : this means that asking for the
-    `CameraResolution.UHD_4K` resolution is a good way to get the highest resolution possible
-  - If the needed resolution is too low the browser will crop and scale the camera's feed to meet the requirements
+  always have the same aspect ratio as the native camera one, and will be scaled in a way to make sure that neither the
+  width, nor the height of the output picture will exceed the dimensions of the specified resolution.

 ## Compression options
 When pictures are taken by the camera, they are compressed and encoded.
 The compression format and quality can be